pranaysahith/vmware-scripts/HealthCheck/README.md

 ```
 ### Usage

-Edit config.yml with checks and run using:
+Edit config.yml with checks and run using (ICAP is not working):
 ```bash
 python3 pyCheck.py
 ```